awsdocs/aws-cloud9-user-guide/doc_source/move-environment.md

 1. In the **Change Instance Type** dialog box, choose the new **Instance Type** for the environment to use\.
 **Note**
-If the instance type you want doesn't appear in the list, it's not compatible with the instance's configuration \(for example, because of its virtualization type\)\.
+If the instance type you want doesn't appear in the list, it's not compatible with the configuration of the instance \(for example, because of its virtualization type\)\.

 1. \(Optional\) If the instance type that you chose supports EBS–optimization, select **EBS\-optimized** to enable EBS–optimization, or clear **EBS\-optimized** to disable EBS–optimization\.
 **Note**